quicwg/base-drafts/draft-ietf-quic-http.md

 treated as a connection error of type H3_MISSING_SETTINGS.
 Only one control stream per peer is permitted; receipt of a second stream claiming to be a control stream MUST be treated as a connection error of type H3_STREAM_CREATION_ERROR.
 The sender MUST NOT close the control stream, and the receiver MUST NOT request that the sender close the control stream.
 If either control stream is closed at any point, this MUST be treated as a connection error of type H3_CLOSED_CRITICAL_STREAM.
+Connection errors are described in
+{{errors}}.

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon as it is able.
 Depending